dereuromark/CakePHP-DatabaseLog/readme.markdown

 # Database CakePHP Plugin
 * Author: Nick Baker
-* Version: 1.1
+* Version: 1.2
 * License: MIT
 * Website: <http://www.webtechnick.com>

 ## Features

-Database CakeLogger for CakePHP 1.3 applications.
+Database CakeLogger for CakePHP 2.x applications.
 Easy setup.
 Ideal for multi app applications where logging to a file is just not convinient.
 Simple admin interface to view/delete logs included.

 ## Changelog
+* 1.2.0 Now using FULLTEXT search on messages, better indexes.
+Update your schema.
 * 1.1.0 Adding new fields URI, hostname, referrer, and IP automatically logged on each log call. (only applys to default Log model)
 * 1.0.0 Initial Release